 How to open a Dispensary in New Mexico :

-New Mexico Senator Bill Richardson signed Senate Bill 523 into law on April 2, 2007, which allowed for the use, possession, and sale/distribution of medicinal cannabis for patients with qualifying medical conditions.
+New Mexico Senator Bill Richardson signed Senate Bill 523 into law on April 2, 2007.
+It legalized the possession and sale/distribution of medicinal cannabis for patients with qualifying medical conditions.

 When was marijuana legalized?

 In 2007, the Lynn and Erin Compassionate Use Act legalized medical marijuana in New Mexico.
 This medical cannabis program permits the possession of up to 8 ounces in a 90-day period, by registered patients.
-Some patients can have more if authorized by their physician.
+A physician could authorize larger amounts.

 How does the marijuana market look in New Mexico

 New Mexico’s law allows counties and cities to set rules for growers and sellers.
 They’re allowed to ban them outright if they choose.
-If the application window did open again, you would need to check the local laws first to confirm that you can acquire the necessary licenses.
+Stay updated on guidelines posted by the New Mexico Regulation and Licensing Department for exact dates and requirements.

 Financial requirements and pay-off

-Keep in mind that it costs anywhere from $5,000 to $100,000 to open a dispensary in New Mexico so you may need to save up a bit.
+Keep in mind, starting a business is expensive and you may need to save up a bit.
 Insurance requirements are similar to that of a standard business owner.

 All the spending is well worth it in the end, though, as dispensaries typically average $60,000 to $150,000 annually.
 Marijuana dispensaries and delivery services sometimes bring in millions of dollars.